cortex-js/compute-engine/src/README.md

 ["Cos", ["Add", "x", 1]]
 ```

-Note that an array representing a function must have at least one element, the
+An array representing a function must have at least one element, the
 head of the function.
-Therefore `[]` is not a valid expression.
+Therefore `[]` is not a valid expression.{.notice--info}

 ## Dictionary